Quick AnswerLegs & Hips4 min read

 For chest and upper back, press a foam roller vertically against a wall and lean into it from standing.
 Move up and down in small increments to work through the muscle without any floor contact.
 Read more about foam rolling your upper back safely for thoracic technique.
 If flexibility work is part of your recovery routine, the stretching strap from the same 5-in-1 set pairs well with seated hip and hamstring stretches.
 See also: foam rolling vs stretching for flexibility.

-This table shows the main prone-target muscles and floor-free alternatives for each:
+This table shows the main prone-target muscles and no-floor alternatives for each:

 Yes.
 Place a foam roller vertically against a wall and lean your upper back into it from standing or seated.
 Move up and down in small increments to work through the thoracic spine.
 No floor contact needed.
 For full technique, read about foam rolling your upper back without hurting your spine.